rbangre2/heygen-takehome/README.md

 # Status Client Library and Server

 This project includes a server and client library for polling the status of a simulated video translation job.
 The server provides a `/status` endpoint, which can return `pending`, `completed`, or `error` based on a configurable delay.
-The client library, `StatusClient`, allows efficient polling of the server’s status with features like adaptive polling intervals and retry limits.
+The client library, `StatusClient`, allows efficient polling of the server's status with features like adaptive polling intervals, retry limits, and webhook notifications.

 ## Table of Contents